alexmirrington/rules_mypy/README.md

 To use the rules in this repository at the current moment, you'll have to copy the rules over to your monorepo and tweak your setup to integrate it correctly.

+Note that the current implementation is roughly equivalent to `mypy --no-silence-site-packages $src_file` in terms of the errors it picks up, sincesymlinked stubs are not actually under a site-packages directory.

+TODO(alexmirrington): Ignore stub files either in config or automatically via CLI

 ## Features and Roadmap

 - [x] Integration with `rules_python` and `gazelle` for basic `mypy` type-checking via aspects